Bayley Added To WWE ‘Backlash’ Pre-Show, And She Responds To Criticism Of The Match On Twitter

 — Bayley (@itsBayleyWWE) May 4, 2018

-In addition to the Bayley contest, listed below are the 8 other matches scheduled for Backlash.
+In addition to the Bayley match, listed below are the eight other matches scheduled for Backlash.

 - WWE Champion AJ Styles vs. Shinsuke Nakamura (No DQ Match)

-- Smackdown Women’s Champion Carmella vs. Charlotte Flair
+- SmackDown Women’s Champion Carmella vs. Charlotte Flair

 - Raw Women’s Champion Nia Jax vs. Alexa Bliss

-- Intercontinental Champion vs. The Miz
+- Intercontinental Champion Seth Rollins vs. The Miz

 - United States Champion Jeff Hardy vs. Randy Orton